Buying a first car remains challenging for new drivers. The variables in the process can overwhelm anyone.

 A vehicle history report will often show if this as the case, but not always.
 Although an auction car isn't the end of the world if it’s well-maintained it changes the dynamics of the deal.

 To clarify this point we’re talking about the profit the dealer will make on the sale.
 They get these cars cheap and they sell them for above retail prices.

 This kind of profit margin is why they are still in business and they do have a right to make money.
 But how much can someone on a limited budget, looking for a reliable car, afford to just give the dealership?

-If that's not the case you will have to circle target automobiles and call each number to make sure that it is a private owner.
-The reason you want to give this a try before you jump on the Internet or head down to the used car lot is the quality and documentation that a private sale automobile can offer.
+The reason you want to give this a try before you jump on the Internet or head down to the used car lot becomes the quality and documentation that a private sale automobile can offer.